-Perhaps the most obvious function of a building is to keep out the rain.
+The most obvious function of a building is to keep out the rain.
 The roof is the first line of defense in that effort.
 But roofs can do more than simply keep out the rain: they can be white (solar reflective), green (vegetated), or blue (capable of supporting ponded water).

 Which roofing system is best?
 There’s no simple answer.
 The decision depends on the square footage of the area to be covered, pitch to drain, environmental exposure, intensity of traffic, overburden, number of penetrations, logistics of installation, required longevity, and, of course, the owner’s budget.
-(On some of our projects, we’ve used multiple systems, to capitalize on the strengths of each.)
+On some of our projects, we’ve used multiple systems, to capitalize on the strengths of each.

-Properly designed, a roof can keep the building dry, conserve energy, support cleaner air, provide recreational space, and manage wastewater.
+Properly designed, a roof can keep the building interior dry, conserve energy, support cleaner air, provide recreational space, and manage wastewater.
 Improperly designed or installed, a roof can fail at all of its missions.
 That’s why precise detailing is critical.